-- Applicants must complete the online application for the MS in Psychology program in PSYCAS. - Application Fee: A nonrefundable application fee must be paid to PSYCAS to complete the application. - Official Transcripts: Official college transcripts verifying a Bachelor's degree are required, and should be sent directly to PsyCAS. - Resume or Curriculum Vitae: The resume or CV should list professional and academic experience, education, awards, publications, etc. - Letters of Recommendation: Letters of recommendation from three academic or professional references are required.
+- Applicants must complete the online application for the MS in Psychology program in PSYCAS. - Application Fee: A nonrefundable application fee must be paid to PSYCAS to complete the application. - Official Transcripts: Official college transcripts from all colleges and universities attended should be sent directly to PSYCAS. - Resume or Curriculum Vitae: The resume or CV should list professional and academic experience, education, awards, publications, etc.

+- Letters of Recommendation: Letters of recommendation from at least three academic or professional references are required.
 Personal references, such as family, friends, therapists or informal mentors, will not be accepted.
 Letters are requested and submitted through the PSYCAS system. - Statement of Purpose: The statement of purpose serves as a sample of the applicant's ability to write in an academic and professional manner.
 It should be no longer than two to three 1.5-line-spaced pages and should represent the highest quality of expression and scholarship.
-Points to cover: - A brief autobiographical sketch/background, including what led to an interest in a psychology pre-doctoral program. - Details of goals and purpose in applying to Palo Alto University and how this applies to future career goals. - Strengths and accomplishments thus far that have prepared the applicant for graduate psychology education. - Personal qualities that will be important assets as a practicing psychologist.
+Points to cover: - A brief autobiographical sketch/background, including what led to an interest in a psychology pre-doctoral program. - Details of goals and purpose in applying to Palo Alto University and how this applies to future career goals. - Strengths and accomplishments thus far that have prepared the applicant for graduate psychology education. - o Personal qualities that will be important assets as a practicing psychologist.

 International students may apply for the program if they plan to remain in their home country while enrolled.
-PAU is unable to enroll students on a student visa into this program.
+PAU is unable to enroll students who require an F-1 student visa into this program.

 Students who attended an institution outside of the US must have their transcript(s) evaluated and, if applicable, translated.
 You may select any vendor that is a member of the National Association of Credential Evaluation Services (NACES).
 Please visit www.naces.org/members for a complete list of members.
 Your course-by-course evaluation should be sent directly to PSYCAS.

-For international applicants remaining in their home country and applying to the online format, and those whose undergraduate studies were in a language other than English, the TOEFL or IELTS exam is required.
+For international applicants whose undergraduate studies were in a language other than English, the TOEFL or IELTS exam is required.
 Scores can be submitted through PSYCAS.
-For international students who earned their bachelor's degree in the U.S. or other English-speaking countries, these exams are not required.
+For international students who earned their bachelor's degree in the US or other English-speaking countries, these exams are not required.